 3. Revenue-based financing

-If you’re generating $200K in ARR or more, Lighter Capital’s revenue-based financing can be a good option for you.
-We specialize in providing non-dilutive growth capital up to $4M to SaaS companies and our three- to five-year cash flow loans are structured with payments that ebb and flow with your monthly revenue.
+If you’re generating $200,000 in ARR or more, Lighter Capital’s revenue-based financing can be a good option for you.
+We specialize in providing non-dilutive growth capital to SaaS startups and our three- to five-year loans are structured with payments that ebb and flow with your monthly revenue streams.

-Early-stage SaaS companies often have lumpy or seasonal cash flows, and the revenue-based financing model is designed to accommodate that: smaller payments in tight months, bigger payments in flush ones.
+Early-stage SaaS companies often have lumpy or seasonal cash flows, and the revenue-based financing model is designed to suit this business model well.
+You'll have smaller payments in tight months and bigger payments in flush ones, which means you won't be on the hook for fixed monthly payments your business can't support.

 4. A/R factoring